Thursday, May 20, 2021

 Cassandra: It is the most wonderful thing to be running on the proper fuel.
 My brain understood the difference well before my body did, and once my body began to catch up, I have enjoyed every moment of this second puberty.

-There are many definitions of passing, but I believe the healthiest one--but also maybe the hardest one--is self-acceptance.
-I will never judge anyone for whatever they choose to do with their body or their appearance, but I do believe that the most important work anyone can do is the inner work of self-acceptance.
+Cassandra: There are many definitions of passing, but I believe the healthiest one, and perhaps the hardest, is self-acceptance.
+I will never judge anyone for whatever they choose to do with their body or their appearance, but I do believe the most important work anyone can do is the inner work of self-acceptance.

-I associate "passing" with being accepted and if I can accept myself, then it's up to others to decide if they want to accept me or not.
-That said, it has taken me several years of constantly putting myself out there, constantly taking risks, constantly taking steps forward to be able to speak with this kind of IDGAF confidence.
+Cassandra: I associate "passing" with being accepted, and if I can accept myself, then it is up to others to decide if they want to accept me or not.
+That said, it has taken me several years of constantly putting myself out there, constantly taking risks, and constantly taking steps forward to be able to speak with this kind of IDGAF confidence.
 What kind of steps?
 Oh, honey, that's what's in the book!

 "As women, we are subjected to the peer